How to Keep Safety Glasses From Fogging

 Anti-Fog Lens Treatments

 If you work in an environment that requires you to wear safety glasses, you need a more permanent way to keep your safety glasses from fogging.
-If that is the case, ORR Safety offers its FOG FIGHTER™ anti-fog treatment for safety eyewear.
+If that is the case, ORR Safety offers its FOG FIGHTER™ anti-fog treatment for non-prescription safety eyewear.
 It works six times better than standard anti-fog treatments and meets the new ANSI Z87.1-2020 eye protection standard anti-fogging requirements.
 The benchmark for performance of anti-fog treatments, FOG FIGHTER™ treatment is good for the life of the lens – it won’t wash off or wear off.

 Don’t let foggy glasses get in the way of being productive and safe both at home and work.
 The safety experts at ORR Safety can work with you to find the right safety glasses and the right anti-fog products or treatments for you.